Mohan Wijewickrama: Education

-Wijewickrama was educated at Thurstan College.
+Wijewickrama was educated at Thurstan College in Colombo.

 Naval career

 After completing his education, he joined the Sri Lanka Navy on 1 August 1971.
-During his career in the Navy he had served as the Deputy Commander, Western Naval Area (1993–1995); Deputy Commander, Northern Naval Area (1995–1996); Commander, Southern Naval Area (1996–1998); Commander, Eastern Naval Area (1998–2000); Commander, Northern Naval Area (2000–2001).
+During his career in the Navy he served as the Deputy Commander, Western Naval Area (1993–1995); Deputy Commander, Northern Naval Area (1995–1996); Commander, Southern Naval Area (1996–1998); Commander, Eastern Naval Area (1998–2000); Commander, Northern Naval Area (2000–2001).
 From 2001 to 2005 he functioned as the Chief of Staff of the Sri Lanka Navy.
 He retired from the service in 2005 with the rank of Rear Admiral, when he was overlooked for the position of the Commander of the Navy by then president Chandrika Kumaratunga.
 In 2019 President Maithripala Sirisena corrected the injustice that occurred to him in 2005, by bestowing him with the rank of Vice Admiral from the date of retirement.

 Political career

-Wijewickrama was appointed as Governor of North Eastern Province on 21 January 2006, by President Mahinda Rajapaksa.
-With the de-merger of the two Provinces, he was appointed as the Governor of the Eastern Province in December 2006, the appointment he held till the election defeat of President Rajapaksa 2015.
-He was appointed as the co-chair for the District Development Committees (DDC) for Ampare, Batticaloa and Trincomalee.
+Wijewickrama was appointed Governor of North Eastern Province on 21 January 2006, by President Mahinda Rajapaksa.
+With the de-merger of the two Provinces, he was appointed the Governor of the Eastern Province in December 2006, the appointment he held till the election defeat of President Rajapaksa in 2015.
+He was appointed co-chair of the District Development Committees (DDC) for Ampare, Batticaloa and Trincomalee.
 He was an active member of Viyathmaga a professional organisation that supported President Gotabaya Rajapaksa's presidential campaign in 2019.
-He was appointed as the Sri Lankan High Commissioner to Pakistan in June 2020.
+He was appointed Sri Lankan High Commissioner to Pakistan from June 2020 to June 2023.